 - Add bacon back to the pot.
 Add remaining bacon jam ingredients (through to dried cranberries).

-- Cook over medium heat, stirring occasionally, for about 30 minutes until thickened and syrupy (there shouldn't be a lot of liquid remaining).
+- Cook over medium heat, stirring often (watch carefully so the sugar doesn’t burn), for about 30 minutes until thickened and syrupy (there shouldn’t be a lot of liquid remaining).
 Set aside.
 (This can easily be made ahead and stored in the fridge!)

 - Lightly butter one side of each bread slice, and place on baking sheet with the butter facing up.
 Place pan in the oven for 3-4 minutes, until the bottom is lightly toasted.
 Flip bread slices and top with cheese slices.
 Spoon about 1 tablespoon of bacon jam on top of cheese and place in the oven for 4-5 minutes, until the bacon jam is warmed through and the cheese is melted.